higher-order/picoCTF/forensics/trivial-flag-transfer-protocol/README.md

 - parsing packet captures using Wireshark (tshark is its command-line version)
 - steganography using steghide

-## Common portion of path
+## Common part of the solution
 This is the part of the solution that is common to any operating system.

 - Download the file.
 We see it's called `tftp.pcapng`
 - What is a .pcapng file?
 It's a packet capture (new generation) file format for network packets previously captured & saved in the file.
-Wireshark is the most commonly used free utility for reading it, so we'll use that.
+Wireshark is the most commonly used free and open-source utility for reading it, so we'll use that.
-- Open it with Wireshark (GUI)
+- Open `tftp.pcapng` with Wireshark (GUI)
 - File > Export Objects > TFTP > Save All (In some folder you like)
 - Go to that folder
 - Observe the files: